-The harbour development is still with the board for a decision with the expectation that approval will be granted in Q2 of 2023.
+The proposed expansion of Galway Port under the Strategic Infrastructure Act is currently with An Bord Pleanala for a decision with the expectation that approval might be granted in Quarter 2 of 2023.
 The new port will be a modern, sustainable facility and the development of the majority of land is dependent on a successful outcome to the current planning application for the new harbour extension.
 This permission will enable the building of what is effectively a new port, beyond the existing Harbour Enterprise Park, thereby freeing up the entire twenty acres of the inner harbour lands for redevelopment.